Professor of Law

-During the fall semester of 2013, he will be a Visiting Professor at Columbia Law School.
+During the fall semester of 2013, he will be the Joseph F. Cunningham Visiting Professor of Commercial & Insurance Law at Columbia Law School.

-During the 2012-13 school year, he was Florence Rogatz Visiting Professor at Yale Law School.
+During the 2012-13 school year, he was a Florence Rogatz Visiting Professor of Law at Yale Law School.

 - Harvard Law School, J.D., magna cum laude, 2001